delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 He got 16 internships in his first semester of his first year at university.

-He is the eptiome of professionalism.
+He is the epitome of professionalism.

 ## Linkedin